The Fujifilm X-T5 shrinks while adding advanced photo features

 The biggest technological jump inside the X-T5 comes in the form of its new sensor.
 The 40-megapixel chip represents a big leap from the 26.1-megapixel version inside the X-T4.
 In fact, the XT-5 has the same sensor as the flagship XH-2.

-As we’ve come to expect, the XT-5 sensor employs the X-trans color filter array, which gives images from Fujifilm cameras their unique and overall aesthetic.
-The X-T5 includes 19 of Fujifilm’s film emulation modes, which do a surprisingly excellent job of mimicking familiar film stocks.
+As we’ve come to expect, the XT-5 sensor employs the color filter array, which gives images from Fujifilm cameras their unique and overall aesthetic.
+The X-T5 includes 19 of Fujifilm’s film emulation modes, which do a surprisingly excellent job of mimicking familiar old film stocks.

 Upgrades across the board